Trisomy X: Neurodevelopmental

 General cognitive functioning is reduced in trisomy X, with an average intelligence quotient of 85–90.
 Performance IQ tends to be higher than verbal IQ.
 Though intellectual disability is rare, it is more prevalent than in the general population, occurring in about 5–10% of females with trisomy X compared to approximately 1% of the broader population.
-While the average is depressed, the effect of trisomy X varies substantially, and some women are highly intelligent.
+While the average is lower, the effect of trisomy X varies substantially, and some women are highly intelligent.

 Infant milestones are normal to slightly delayed.
-A patient support organization reports crawling around the age of ten months and walking around sixteen to eighteen months, with first words acquired shortly after one year of age and fluent speech around age two.
-Speech therapy is needed in 40%–90% of girls with trisomy X at some point in their lives, compared to around 38% of children in the general population.
-Expressive language skills tend to be more affected than receptive skills.
+Speech delay is more common than delays in early motor function.
+Speech therapy is needed in 40%–90% of girls with trisomy X at some point in their lives.
+More than 75% experience learning disabilities, frequently related to reading skills, but expressive language skills tend to be more affected than receptive skills.
+Visuospatial ability may also be diminished.

-Neuroimaging in trisomy X demonstrates decreased whole brain volumes, correlated with overall intellectual functioning.
-Amygdala volume may be smaller than expected after controlling for whole brain size.
-White matter abnormalities have been reported, although their significance is unknown.
-These findings are common to X-chromosome polysomy syndromes, and is seen in males with Klinefelter syndrome.
+Neuroimaging in trisomy X demonstrates decreased whole brain volumes, correlated with overall intellectual functioning, although cortical thickness is unaffected.
+These findings are common to X-chromosome polysomy syndromes, including Klinefelter syndrome.
 Epilepsy or electroencephalogram abnormalities may be more common in those with trisomy X, particularly those who are also intellectually disabled.
 Epilepsy in sex chromosome aneuploidies as a whole is mild, amenable to treatment, and often attenuates or disappears with time.
 Tremor is reported in approximately a quarter of women with trisomy X and responds to the same treatments as in the general population.

-Autism spectrum disorders are more common in trisomy X, occurring in approximately 15% of girls with trisomy X compared to less than 1% of girls in the general population.
-Though much of the research is in children, research in adult women with trisomy X suggests higher rates of autistic symptomatology than the general population.
-Executive dysfunction, where people have difficulty regulating their actions and emotions, is more prevalent amongst those with trisomy X than the general population.
+Executive dysfunction, where people have difficulty regulating their actions and emotions, is more prevalent amongst those with trisomy X than in the general population.
+Autism spectrum disorders are more common in trisomy X, and approximately 15% of girls with trisomy X have significant symptoms indicative of such disorders, compared to less than 1% of girls in the general population.
+The risk of ADHD is also increased, and up to 50% of those with Trisomy X are affected.